nbogie/p5-v2-ts-global-mode-starter/readme.md

 ## About this project's template

-This project was set up by making a copy of this template: https://github.com/nbogie/p5-v2-ts-global-mode-template-WIP
+This project was set up by making a copy of this template: https://github.com/nbogie/p5-v2-ts-global-mode-starter

 ### Making another project like this one

 To make another project like this one, it is easiest to run

-`npx degit nbogie/p5-v2-ts-global-mode-template-WIP`
+`npx degit nbogie/p5-v2-ts-global-mode-starter`

 Alternatively, just download the template as a zip and delete any files listed in degit.json

+If you're using github, and want to create a new repo there, you can click on `use this template`